JoeltheFox/joelthefox.github.io/_posts/2019-08-21-Snake-Puzzle-Games.md

 ### [Crocodiles Love Cookies](https://www.puzzlescript.net/play.html?p=e846cc788f2f4df386831282ab5dc1c6) by Ethan Clark

 Crocodiles Love Cookies, though probably apocryphal, is a game that feels like a mix between Lime Rick, where you push boxes into place while fighting gravity, and Hungry Kraken, where snake-like tentacles are controlled to bring food to the kraken's mouth.
-A short and light-hearted game with the most crude of graphics, it's still impressive that it was completed in only (see below)
+A short and light-hearted game with the most crude of PuzzleScript graphics, it's still impressive that it was completed in only (see below)

 ![crocodiles](https://joelthefox.github.io/img/Crocodile.png)